patrickmelix/PLAMS/doc/source/cookbook/cookbook.rst

 Obviously, ``runscript.nproc`` could also be set on a per-job basis.
 This is useful if some of your jobs do not scale well with the number of CPU cores, or if you have jobs of very different computational cost.

-PLAMS scripts under SLURM
+PLAMS scripts under Slurm
 -------------------------

-A PLAMS script can be run under the SLURM batch system and execute jobs within the resource allocation that is created for the script.
+A PLAMS script can be run under the Slurm batch system and execute jobs within the resource allocation that is created for the script.
 The script shown in the previous section should work just fine when run under a batch system.
 The only change you should make is *not* to set the maximum number of jobs.